 5. Lay the Mortar

-Once the foundation has dried, place down a layer of mortar where the string runs along the ground.
-This should be a little bit thinner than the individual bricks you will lay, as the mortar will spread when you put the bricks on top.
+Once the foundation has dried, place a layer of mortar where the string runs along the ground.
+This should be a little bit thinner than the individual bricks you will lay, as the mortar will spread when you put the bricks on top of it.

 Lay the bricks down end to end on the mortar, putting approximately 10mm of mortar between each brick to act as a binder.
 Wait for these to dry.

 7. Cut the Bricks for the Second Row

 For the second row, you will want to offset the bricks by half a brick.
 If the wall is not a loop, you will need to cut one of the bricks in half for each row.
 Do this with a chisel, giving it a swift tap in the middle of the brick, using a hammer.

 Continue this upwards until you have enough as many rows as you need.